KIT-MBS/pyrexMD/README.md

 ## Documentation
-Checkout the documentation under https://kit-mbs.github.io/pyrexMD/
+You can access the documentation via https://kit-mbs.github.io/pyrexMD/